R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 ### Configure the host module

+SGX enclaves can be used in one of four modes, in order of increasing realism:

+1. Mock: your enclave class is created in the host JVM and no native or SGX specific code is used.
+1. Simulation: an enclave is compiled to native and loaded, but SGX hardware doesn't need to be present.
+1. Debug: the enclave is loaded using SGX hardware and drivers, but with a back door that allows debugger access to the memory.
+1. Release: the enclave is loaded using SGX hardware and drivers, and there's no back door.
+This is the real deal.

-SGX enclaves can be built in one of three modes: simulation, debug and release.
-Simulation mode doesn't require any SGX capable hardware.
-Debug executes the enclave as normal but allows the host process to snoop on and modify the protected address space, so provides no protection.
-Release locks out the host and provides the standard SGX security model, but (at this time) requires the enclave to be [signed](signing.md) with a key whitelisted by Intel.
+Only release mode locks out the host and provides the standard SGX security model.
+At this time it requires the enclave to be [signed](signing.md) with a key whitelisted by Intel.
+Future versions of Conclave will remove this restriction for modern hardware that supports *flexible launch control*.

-Add this bit of code to your Gradle file to let the mode be chosen from the command line:
+Add this bit of code to your host `build.gradle` file to let the mode be chosen from the command line:

 ```groovy
 // Override the default (simulation) with -PenclaveMode=
 def mode = findProperty("enclaveMode")?.toString()?.toLowerCase() ?: "simulation"
 ```

-Then add the following dependencies:
+Then add the following dependencies, also to the host's `build.gradle`:

 ```groovy hl_lines="2,3"
 dependencies {